 That said, all projects will have a strong character focus so even for lower budgets, top talent will be attracted to compelling roles in enthralling stories.

 The stories are also chosen with production in mind, with rich stories for compelling watching, but with locations and plots only needing relatively smaller production spend for a high production value.
-WE HAVE THE PRESIDENT'S DAUGHTER, THE TARGETEER and KOPPEN are all prime examples of MVP's business model.
+WE HAVE THE PRESIDENT'S DAUGHTER, PATTERN OF LIFE and KOPPEN are all prime examples of MVP's business model.

 Overall, MVP chooses fresh, compelling stories, not focused on a single genre, and minimises risk by producing a range of appropriate budgets across the slate to entice top talent and exciting directors to recoup large gains.
 Coupled with this, MVP spends spends prudently, sourcing global locations to optimise soft money, co-production funds and tax relief.